 The stress of the 22km Valenciennes River FSR reminded us again how remote the Rostrum Peak / Bush River peaks are.
 I think folks living around Golden are a little more used to this sort of thing, but we are spoiled in Alberta with highways and approach trails and aren't used to the feeling of being on decommissioned roads in the middle of nowhere, with very little chance of a tow if things go sideways - which they very easily can out there.
 We parked on the road where it obviously couldn't be driven further (thanks to another, massive washout) and noted a white Ford pickup that Steven claimed was Trevor Sexsmith's from Golden.
-His truck has much more clearance than Ben's SUV and is the sort of truck you need for these road conditions.
+Trevor's truck had much more clearance than Ben's SUV and is the sort of truck you need for these road conditions.
 I set up my mid right on the road and we scouted a way across the raging creek on a single log, so that in the early morning we wouldn't have to stumble around in the dark too much.
 The air temperature was very warm and the view into Icefall Canyon was looking pretty good already from the road.
 I was very excited to be starting this trip after so many years of dreaming about it.
 I meditated as I fell asleep, on the benefits of not bagging too many of the big peaks early in my scrambling career.
 I'm glad the more remote adventures weren't just another 'tick list item' for me - I can still get excited about them now.

-[The decommissioned road continues on past the washout]
+[The decommissioned road continues on past the washout.]

-The Icefall Brook / Canyon Approach
+The Icefall Brook Highline Route

-We awoke at around 03:30 after a restless night and got busy preparing for the long day ahead.
+We awoke at around 03:30 after a restless night sleeping on the road and got busy preparing for the long day ahead.
 After a good cup of coffee and some breakfast we were walking towards the log crossing by 04:30 with the sky already quite light in the east.
 The log was slicker than the night before and I didn't want to fall in the raging creek with my camera gear so I butt-shuffled across.
 After the creek crossing we walked about 10 minutes further down the road where it took a sharp turn to the right (south), almost going back on itself.
 Here there is a rocky drainage clearly visible on the left (east) which we entered via light bushwhacking from the road.
 Looking at Google Earth, you could possibly go further down the road where the drainage has no bush before entering it, but this is unnecessary IMHO - the bush is not an issue here.
 If you're in thick bush you are off route already. :)

 [Steven crosses the slick log at 04:30 in the morning.
 I wasn't so brave and au chaval'd it!]